dtcarls/fantasy_football_chat_bot/README.md

 I'm not getting the init message
 Are you sure you flipped the switch in Heroku to activate the worker (the toggle should be blue)?
 The other common mistake is misconfigured environment variables.

-I keep getting the init message
+I keep getting the init message.
 Remove your init message and it will stop.
 The init message is really for first setup to ensure it is working.

 How do I set another timezone?